-4.3 Nonblocking Caches
+5.3 Nonblocking Caches

 The impact of incorporating processors with nonblocking caches on multiprocessor performance is now examined.
 The nonblocking cache organization operates under an enhanced hit under miss scheme in which the processor can continue until a second fetch is required or the merge capability is exhausted.
 The latter can occur due to limited hardware resources allocated for merges for example, or a workload in which load misses are spatially "scattered" and not clustered into recently referenced cache blocks.
 We initially compare two organizations: one with a blocking cache and another with a nonblocking cache with $percent{olap} = 0.85$ and $P{load_merge} = 0.0$.
 As shown in Figure 6, a significant performance improvement is obtained with a nonblocking cache, but the cost is an increase in bus utilization (Figure 7).
-Intuitively, we would expect that a high degree of merges would reduce the increase in bus utilization, since the amount of Dcache load misses would be reduced.
-However, as seen in Figure 7, this is not the case.
-The explanation for this is that the presence of a nonblocking cache reduces the latency of each processor, and therefore increases it pro-
+This increase limits the number of processors that can be connected before bus saturation occurs to about 12 or 14, whereas the limit for the blocking cache configuration occurs at about 16 processors.
+Intuitively, we would expect that a high degree of merges would significantly reduce the increase in bus utilization, since the amount of Dcache load misses would be reduced.
+However, as seen in Figure 7, the reduction in bus utilization is very slight.
+The explanation for this is that the presence of a nonblocking cache reduces the latency of each processor, increasing its processing rate, and consequently, the rate at which all misses occur.
+This increased processing rate is the dominant effect in the increase in bus utilization obtained with a nonblocking cache, while the lesser effect (the increase in the number of Dcache load misses) is the effect improved by merging.
+Thus, in this example, the impact of merging on bus utilization is small, as is its impact on processing power (only about a 1% improvement).
+The latter is due to the fact that with a large L2 cache providing a high hit rate, almost all of the miss latency is hidden by allowing a single outstanding miss, and not much more improvement can be gained by merging.